2-REC/replica-engine/README.md

-# replica-engine
+# REPLICA ENGINE

-Modified Replica Island code to make more generic (and reduce required code changes when creating a new game).
+Modified Replica Island code to make more generic (and reduce required code changes when creating a new game).<br>

 !!!!
 TODO: provide more information, mainly the differences with the original code/game !!!!